Chamaecyparis obtusa 'Split Rock'

 Junipers tend to settle in fairly fast but many / most of our other offerings take longer periods of time – up to 3 years.
 In the case of Sciadopitys, which are painfully slow as small plants, at least 3 years and often longer is a safer bet.

 Of utmost importance: be sure to water all conifers during hot, dry spells through the first couple of summers at least.
-And if a dry autumn follows provide extra deep watering as well.
+And if a dry autumn follows provide extra deep waterings as well.
 Often, a wind screen made of burlap attached to stakes surrounding your purchase is very helpful in the first winter.
 Junipers may not require protection the first winter unless at the very fringes of their northern range.
 Organic mulches of wood chips and / or leaves are important – perhaps less important to Juniperus though helpful nonetheless.
+I hope this has been helpful.